 We stayed at Seven Oaks Guest Cottages (to be listed soon) and our hosts made our stay extra special with a bottle of bubbles and rose petals in our room.
 We had planned a relaxing Friday evening to get rid of the week’s work stress.
-First we went for a leisurely stroll on the farm looking for interesting birds (finding birds was part of the weekend plans).
+First, we went for a leisurely stroll on the farm looking for interesting birds (finding birds was part of the weekend plans).
 We then made use of the wood-fired jacuzzi and had a glass of bubbly.

 These wood-fired jacuzzis are an adventurous part of staying in the country-side and there are several establishments in the Western Cape that have them.
 Our hosts pre-heated ours before our arrival (another thoughtful touch) and we ended up spending more than an hour in the hot tub chatting away.

-Next we lit the fire and had a braai-for-two with a glass of Cabernet Sauvignon to complement the meat.
+Next, we lit the fire and had a braai-for-two with a glass of Cabernet Sauvignon to complement the meat.
 Truly a relaxing way to start our weekend away in the countryside.

-We decided to get up at sunrise on the Saturday in order to go and find birds to photograph.
+We decided to get up at sunrise on Saturday in order to go and find birds to photograph.
 Our research indicated that one of the farms closeby, Bergsig, had a hiking path that we could follow with bird hides.
-Upon arrival we were a little confused on where to start, but we eventually found the path that has small signs.
+Upon arrival, we were a little confused on where to start, but we eventually found the path that has small signs.
 It’s a beautiful walk that takes you to the river and it looks like it’s part of a popular MTB trail too.

 We saw many footprints of cats and we think there are many wild cats on the farm.
-Unfortunately we didn’t see any, and so too on the birding side as we didn’t see too many exotic birds.
+Unfortunately, we didn’t see any, and so too on the birding side as we didn’t see too many exotic birds.
 We did come across a shy Jackal Buzzard who made friends with a pair of crows, but they were too far to really get a great shot.

 There were many tracks of bucks too, so it would perhaps be useful to do better research on the best time to visit to come across small bucks and wild cats.

-The circular hiking path was under 5km and circled us along the river and back to the Bergsig Wine Shop where we bought some wine and delicatessans in the deli.
+The circular hiking path was under 5km and circled us along the river and back to the Bergsig Wine Shop where we bought some wine and delicatessens in the deli.
 Bergsig Estate actually has a rustic restaurant there and we were told it’s quite popular with locals and tourists.
 It was a little early to start tasting wine, so we decided to head into Wolseley to stock up on some more wood for the jacuzzi and then head to Waverley Wine Estate.

 Lunch at Waverley Hills

 Waverley Hills Organic Wine & Olive Estate is a beautiful farm nestled in the foothills of the Witzenberg Mountain Range.
-It’s well worth a visit and being a certified organic wine producer, we just had to experience it for ourselves.
+It’s well worth a visit and is a certified organic wine producer, we just had to experience it for ourselves.
 The wines are excellent; floral, spicey with character and we can recommend the SMV and CW Reserve Shiraz (we like bold reds and this suited our preference).
 Our wine-tasting host was gracious and knowledgeable.

 We ambled over to the dining area after our wine tasting.
 We had to share the dining area with a noisy baby shower, so it detracted from the experience a little, but we were forewarned and decided to still sample the food anyway.
-We had leg of lamb and steak dishes and the leg of lamb was as it should be, falling off the bone.
-The steak was unfortunately sinewy and overcooked (we asked for medium-rare), but still tasty with a delicious sauce.
+We had a leg of lamb and steak dishes and the leg of lamb was as it should be, falling off the bone.
+The steak was, unfortunately, sinewy and overcooked (we asked for medium-rare), but still tasty with a delicious sauce.
 We paired the dishes with the CW Reserve Shiraz and it went very well together.